Carbohydrates and Tooth Decay

 We like to think of starches and refined complex carbohydrates as ‘orange light food’.

-Starches and refined complex carbohydrates include:
+Starches and refined complex carbohydrates can be easy to identify and include

 White bread, crackers, pasta and any other foods made from white flour (pastry, pizza dough, batters), white rice, potato and any grain that has been turned into ‘flakes’, ‘puffs’, ‘shreds’, ‘cakes’ or chips.